Mobile Development Technologies – Which Are The Best?

 This programming language created by Apple Inc. is commonly used mainly for devices of this company.
 When building an iOS application, you will probably decide on Swift.
 It is a general-purpose, multi-paradigm, compiled programming language that was developed as a replacement for Apple’s earlier programming language Objective-C. Objective-C had been mostly unchanged since the early 80s and without any modern language features.
 Apple wanted Swift to support many of the core concepts from Objective-C, most notably dynamic sending, extensible programming, and similar features, but in a more secure way that would make it easier to catch software bugs.
 Swift has quickly become one of the fastest-growing languages in history.
 Simpler writing of software, which is extremely fast and safe, by definition, goes hand in hand with the high performance of the application, as well as the relative simplicity of learning this language.

 Flutter is a relatively new framework, nevertheless, there are many applications built on it.
 It is a UI software development toolkit based on Dart, an object-oriented language.
-The framework contains two sets of its own, fully-customizable widgets which incorporate all critical platform differences, so there’s no need to search for any additional libraries to build a good looking interface.
+The framework contains two sets of its own, fully-customizable widgets which incorporate all critical platform differences, so there’s no need to search for any additional libraries to build a good-looking interface.
 Flutter’s history started at the 2015 Dart developer summit when it was introduced to the world by the name of “Sky”, however, it was not until December 2018 that the first version deemed stable was released.
 Despite its relatively short presence, it is currently one of the most popular frameworks that allow developers to build apps quickly with a lot of ready-to-use components available.
-With its fast-growing community of developers, well-described documentation and the ease of learning it, Flutter is a great solution for startups and small businesses.
+With its fast-growing community of developers, well-described documentation, and ease of learning, Flutter is a great solution for startups and small businesses.
+Learn more about the benefits of Flutter for app development in our related post.
 It’s perfect if you need a quick app development tool, with an immediate preview of the changes made directly on the application, go for it when you want to build an MVP in a short time.